CopterExpress/clover/docs/en/raspberry.md

 Raspberry Pi
 ============

-**Raspberry Pi** is a single-board computer that fits in the palm, created on the basis of mobile microprocessor ARM11.
+**Raspberry Pi** is a single-board computer that fits in the palm, created on the basis of ARM mobile microprocessor.
 It features low energy consumption, and it can even run on solar panels.
-Raspberry Pi 3 is included in the kits for programmable quadcopters "Clever 2" and "Clever 3".
+Raspberry Pi 3 is included in the kits for programmable quadcopters "Clever".

 <img src="../assets/raspberry3.jpg" width="500">